Onshore cable route construction update - May 2018

 Above: Construction works at the new onshore substation, near Bramford

-The majority of the cable route runs through farmland and will be installed by digging a trench and laying ducting to house the cable.
-The cable will then be pulled through at a later date.
-When excavation works reach a crossing point on the public highway a short-term road closure and diversion will be implemented.
-For more information please see our Road and Public Right of Way closure section for the latest information on current and future closures.
+The majority of the onshore cable route runs through farmland and will be installed by digging a trench and laying ducts to house the cables.
+The cables will then be pulled through at a later date.
+When excavation works reach a crossing point on the public highway, a short-term road closure and diversion will be implemented.
+Please see our Road and Public Right of Way closure section for the latest information on current and future closures.

-Occasionally the route must go under a major transport network or natural obstacle, where it is not possible to use an open trench method to install the cable ducts.
-In these locations our contractors will use Horizontal Direct Drilling (HDD) or auger bore techniques.
+Occasionally the cable route must go under a major transport network or natural obstacle, where it is not possible to use open trench methods.
+In these locations the ducting will be installed using Horizontal Direct Drilling (HDD) or auger bore techniques.
 HDD is a trenchless method, used to install ducts beneath the ground, through which the power cables for East Anglia ONE will later be pulled.

-HDD requires two temporary compound locations either side of the drill area:
+HDD requires two working areas either side of the drill:

 - The rig side, where the drill rig is located and where the drill commences.

-- The pipe side, from which to exit the drill and pull a pipe (ducting for the cable) back through the drilled hole.
+- The pipe side, from which to exit the drill.
+A pipe (ducting for the cable) is then pulled back through the drilled hole.